cch000/cineteca/README.md

 ![](img/screenshot.png)

-This screenshot shows a library with two movies.
-One of them is selected, and the other one has been marked as watched.
+This screenshot shows a cineteca of four movies.
+One of them is selected and marked as watched, the one above it is just marked as watched and the rest have not been watched.

 ## How does it work?